adobe/genstudio-extensibility-examples/genstudio-experience-selector-mfe/README.md

         clientId: 'genstudio-<CUSTOMER_NAME>-experienceselectormfe', // Provided by your Adobe support engineer during onboarding
      },
      customFilters: [
-        // Multiple filters are combined with OR logic.
+        // Multiple array elements are combined with OR logic.
 Example filters:
         // 'genstudio-channel:email',
+        // 'genstudio-externalTemplateId:two-pods',
+        // To combine with AND, use a single string:
-        // 'genstudio-externalTemplateId=two-pods',
+        // 'genstudio-channel:email AND genstudio-externalTemplateId:two-pods',
      ],
      isOpen: true,
      onSelectionConfirmed: (selection) => {